Is euthanasia legal in the Netherlands?

 6. have exercised due medical care and attention in terminating the patient’s life or assisting in the patient’s suicide.

-Under what conditions is euthanasia possible?
+Under what conditions is euthanasia allowed?

-Physician not obliged to perform euthanasia
+Patient has no right to euthanasia and physician is not obliged to perform euthanasia

-Physicians are not obliged to grant a request for euthanasia, even if the due care criteria set out in the Act have been fulfilled.
-Patients do not have a right to euthanasia, and physicians are entitled to refuse to carry out euthanasia.
 If a physician is unwilling to perform euthanasia, it is prudent from a medical professional point of view to inform the patient accordingly as early as possible.
 The patient can then, if they so wish, contact another physician.
 Physicians may also refer the patient to a colleague.

 Notification and review

-Euthanasia or assisted suicide and non-residents
+Euthanasia and non-residents